 Michael’s current research examines the relationship between mass incarceration and social inequality.
 Specifically, Michael is interested in the effects of incarceration on communities, families, and children.
 Michael has conducted research projects on this topic at the state-level and individual-level.
 During the Summer of 2014, Michael utilized data from the National Longitudinal Study of Adolescent to Adult Health in order to examine the relationship between exposure to maternal incarceration and children’s use of marijuana into young adulthood.
 Michael chose this topic due to the growing amount of mothers in prisons since the early 1990s.
 In his most recent research, Michael analyzed the relationship between state-level imprisonment rates and the amount of children living poverty.
 For his senior capstone, Michael plans to examine county-level imprisonment rates in California and its effects on child well-being.

-In his current research, Michael is attempting to understand associations between parental incarceration and emerging anti-social behaviors within adolescents and young adults.
-He is particularly interested in racial, ethnic and socioeconomic differences amongst those that have developed anti-social behaviors after being exposed to parental incarceration.
-Michael is a member of the American Sociological Association, the American Statistical Association and the Society for the Study of Social Problems.
-Michael will be applying to Ph.D. programs in Sociology for Fall term 2016 entry.
+Michael is a member of the American Sociological Association, the American Statistical Association and the Pacific Sociological Association.
+Michael will be applying to Ph.D. programs in Sociology and Criminal Justice for Fall term 2016 entry.
 Michael looks forward to attending graduate school where he will be able to engage in further research.
 After completing a doctoral degree, Michael wants to become a faculty member at a university and continue to engage in research and teaching.

 U.S. Capitol, Washington, D.C. on October 31st, 2013